msalihguler/gifmessenger/README.md

-# gifmessenger
+# GIFster

-It is an application to chat with only gifs.
-Powered by GIPHY.
+It is an application for meeting with new people and learning who they are over GIFs.

+Powered by GIPHY